 Objectives / Topics Covered Use conditionals to control decision-making in programs.
 Create programs using variables, lists, and operators to manage and track information.
 Lessons Conditionals: Mazes Create a Scratch program that uses conditionals to guide characters through a maze.
 Plan a Quest (2 part lesson) Break down the steps needed to design a quest-based program, using logical sequencing and planning.
 Variables in Dance Use variables to control features like pitch and speed in a dance animation program.
-Multiplication Quiz Game Use variables, operators, and conditionals to create a multiplication quiz game.
+Game Mechanics with Comparison Operators Apply comparison operators and variables to program game-ending conditions and logic.
+Giving Credit Through Attributions Learn to give proper credit when using or remixing programs and images to support respectful digital content use.
+Lists: Shopping with Scout (2 part lesson) Create a shopping simulator that uses variables, lists, and operators to track items and purchases.

-Unit 5: Clones and Functions (2 weeks)
+Unit 5: Clones and Functions (6 week)

-In this unit, students explore advanced programming concepts by using clones to build interactive games.
+In this unit, students explore advanced programming concepts by using clones to build interactive games, learning about classes and objects, and applying randomization to create variety in gameplay.
 They also create and use functions with inputs to organize code and personalize projects, reinforcing the value of reusable code structures.

 Objectives / Topics Covered Use clones to create repeated sprites.
+Learn about classes and objects by programming games that modify object properties.
 Create and use functions to organize and reuse code efficiently.
 Lessons Clones: Throwing Acorns Game Create an interactive game using clones to throw acorns and manage repeated sprite actions.
+Classes and Objects in Games (2 part lesson) Learn about classes and objects by creating a game that uses randomizers to change object characteristics.
 Functions: About Me Create and use a function with input to personalize a program that shares information about the student.
+Functions: Paint by Numbers (2 part lesson) Design a function that takes input to draw and fill shapes, reinforcing how inputs can control repeated actions in a program.

-Unit 6: Culmination Projects (6 weeks)
+Unit 6: Culmination Project (3 weeks)